wpilibsuite/allwpilib/design-docs/commands-v3.md

 Telemetry will send lists of the on-deck and running commands.
-Commands in those lists will appear as an ID number, parent command ID (if any; top level commands have no parent), name, names of the required resources, priority level, last time to process, and total processing time.
+Commands in those lists will appear as an ID number, parent command ID (if any; top level commands have no parent), name, names of the required mechanisms, priority level, last time to process, and total processing time.
 Separate runs of the same command object have different ID numbers and processing time data.
 The total time spent in the scheduler loop will also be included, but not the aggregate total of _all_ loops.